zalando/postgres-operator/docs/reference/cluster_manifest.md

    defined in advance.
 Optional.

 * **podAnnotations**
-  This map of strings gets attached as an annotation to each pod created for the database.
+  A map of key value pairs that gets attached as [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) to each pod created for the database.

 * **enableShmVolume**